University of Notre Dame Australia: Academic profile

 Notre Dame is a publicly funded university and a member of the Association of Catholic Colleges and Universities, International Council of Universities of Saint Thomas Aquinas and the International Federation of Catholic Universities.
 It functions on a semester system, operating year-round on academic semesters, summer and winter schools.
 It is also affiliated with several Catholic organisations in Australia including St John of God Health Care and the National Catholic Education Commission.

-In the 2023 academic year, it employed 790 full-time equivalent staff, 370 of whom were academic staff and the remaining 417 non-academic staff.
+In the 2024 academic year, it employed 1,028 staff, 559 of whom were academic staff and the remaining 469 non-academic staff.
 The recognised trade union at Notre Dame is the National Tertiary Education Union which has a branch at its Fremantle campus and a branch committee in Sydney.
 It is responsible for negotiating the Enterprise Agreement with the university.
 The university also has international staff exchange agreements with universities outside Australia, including NDUS and its Global Gateways.